- Structured Layers Beside the Dead Sea – Rich in Organic Life

-In early geological periods it was rich in water and in animal and plant life, signs of which are found both in the quantity of minerals and in the type and structure of the soil.
+In early geological periods it was rich in water and in animal and plant life.
+Signs of these are found both in the quantity of minerals and in the type and structure of the soil.

 This organic life, which separated out into various carbonic materials, also constitutes a source for clay and bituminous chalk.
-Some of these layers are found only after drilling, while others are clearly visible on the surface, indicated by the brown-black color of the crevices and the combustibility of the rock.
+Some of these layers are found only after drilling, while others are clearly visible on the surface.
+This is indicated by the brown-black color of the crevices and the combustibility of the rock.

 Esterbon, the first century geographer, mentions Massada clay in his writings.
-This clay is found along the wadis and cliff walls and adheres to the soil and gravel, making lumps of conglomerate which are swept down in the winter floods.
-In Esterbon’s view, the ancients regarded this marl as the remains of the destroyed biblical cities of Sodom and Gomorrah, which are traditionally believed to have sunk under the southern basin of the Dead Sea.
+This clay is found along the wadis and cliff walls and adheres to the soil and gravel, making lumps of conglomerate.
+These are swept down in the winter floods.
+In Esterbon’s view, the ancients regarded this marl as the remains of the destroyed biblical cities of Sodom and Gomorrah, traditionally believed to have sunk under the southern basin of the Dead Sea.

 Bedouin fellahs in the Judean Desert used to burn the bituminous chalk for lime and related the secret of the combustion to the influence of ‘Nebi Musa’, the holy tomb of Moses located in the area.

 In addition to the bituminous chalk and the clay found within the layers on both sides of the Dead Sea, there is floating clay which rises spontaneously from the sea floor.
 The Egyptians used to smear it on their vessels and to embalm their dead with it.

-These and other geological signs create hopes that oil or petroleum may be found deep in the geological strata, and indeed trial drilling is undertaken here from time to time.
+These and other geological signs create hopes that oil or petroleum may exist deep in the geological strata.
+Indeed trial drilling is undertaken here from time to time.